EventNet-ITA: Italian Frame Parsing for Events: Related Work

-The development of systems able to recognize and subsequently classify event mentions in text into discrete classes has been a long-term effort of computational linguistics and natural language processing and a variety of methods has been employed for the task of Event Extraction \citep{ahn2006stages,liao2010using,chen2015event,nguyen2016joint,orr-etal-2018-event,nguyen2019one,lu2021text2event}.
-Event Extraction is the task of recognizing and classifying event mentions and entities involved in the event in a textual statement and it has seen applications in a wide range of fields, like social media analysis \cite{de2019global}, biomedical NLP \citep{li2019biomedical,huang2020biomedical,ramponi2020biomedical}, history and humanities \citep{segers2011hacking,cybulska2011historical,sprugnoli2019novel,lai-etal-2021-event,rovera2021event}, literary text mining \cite{sims-etal-2019-literary}.
-Although benchmark datasets exist, like Automatic Content Extraction (ACE) \cite{walker2006ace} for Event Extraction or TAC-KBP \cite{ellis2015overview} for multiple event-related tasks, they have some limitations in terms of size and domain coverage.
+The development of systems able to recognize and classify event mentions and their argument structure in text has been a long-term effort in computational linguistics and a variety of methods has been employed for the task of Event Extraction \citep{ahn2006stages,liao2010using,chen2015event,nguyen2016joint,orr-etal-2018-event,nguyen2019one,lu2021text2event, paolini2021structured}.
+Event Extraction is the task of recognizing and classifying event mentions and entities involved in the event from a textual statement and it has seen applications in a wide range of fields, like social media analysis \cite{de2019global}, biomedical NLP \citep{li2019biomedical,huang2020biomedical,ramponi2020biomedical}, history and humanities \citep{segers2011hacking,cybulska2011historical,sprugnoli2019novel,lai-etal-2021-event, rovera2021event}, as well as literary text mining \cite{sims-etal-2019-literary}.
+Although benchmark datasets exist, like Automatic Content Extraction (ACE) \cite{walker2006ace} for Event Extraction or TAC-KBP \cite{ellis2015overview} for multiple event-related tasks, they exhibit limitations in terms of size and domain coverage.
 Also, while they are well suited for evaluation campaigns, they have not been designed for use in real-world application tasks.
 Moreover, most of these corpora only exist for English, with few extensions for other languages \cite{ji2016overview}.